jlcolbert/jlcolbert.github.io/content/pages/6a1 The mind is also a tool which we trust and with which we have a sensual relationship.md

 ---
-alias:
-- 6/6a1 The mind is also a tool which we trust and with which we have a sensual relationship
 title: 6a1 The mind is also a tool which we trust and with which we have a sensual relationship
 date: 2022-06-16
 icon: 🔖